dzen-dhall/dzen-dhall/README.md

 ## The solution

 [Dhall](https://dhall-lang.org/) is a statically-typed [total](https://en.wikipedia.org/wiki/Total_functional_programming) functional programming language.
-Its unique properties make it a good choice for dealing with complex user-defined configurations.
-Static typing allows to catch typos and errors early, and totality guarantees that the configuration program will never hang.
+Its unique properties make it a good choice for dealing with complex user-defined configurations: static typing allows to catch typos and errors early, and totality guarantees that a configuration program will never hang.
 Unlike some other configuration languages, it requires very little learning (even for people with no background in functional programming).

 This repository contains data type and function definitions in Dhall that form a DSL for defining almost arbitrary Dzen UIs, called "bars", and a Haskell program capable of reading bar definitions and producing input for `dzen2` binary based on them.